aernesto/Code---changing-environment/sims_learning_rate/simGoals/feedback_effect_1.md

 the other doesn't.

 For each trial, record:
-the triplet (ntrial, h, SNR)
+the full path to the script generating the sim the commit number from this file the triplet (ntrial, h, SNR)
 the true (initial-state, end-state) pair
 the seed to generate the observation train